Chenilles-Network/chenilles-network.github.io/roadmap.md

 **Dependencies**:
     [Minimal Network Routing Prototype](#minimal-network-routing-prototype).

-1. An update to our minimal routing prototype, that matches all the features of the Bitcoin Lightning Network protocol.
+1. An update to our Minimal Network Routing Prototype, that matches all the features of the Bitcoin Lightning Network protocol.
    (36 dvwk)

 ### Simple Fast Confirmation with Rollup Service